What is the Metaverse?

 TECHNOLOGY | INNOVATION

-As digital technology continues to evolve, fields and technologies are becoming out-dated at a faster rate.
+As digital technology continues to evolve, fields and technologies are becoming outdated at a faster rate.
 Newer, faster, and more efficient technology is being developed and produced in the blink of an eye.
 One of the technologies worth paying attention to is virtual reality.
 The virtual and augmented reality world has become a digital IT giant that cannot function without the proper innovative measures.
+In this article we walk thru what has evolved called the metaverse.

 The Metaverse, heavily popularized by Facebook CEO Mark Zuckerberg, is defined as a “cyberspace” for augmented and virtual 3D realities that combine aspects of the digital and physical worlds to interact with the audience.
 It is a space where people can create digital representations of themselves, known as avatars, to interact, meet in an office space, and even try on clothes.